grego3/pool-tracker/README.txt

 Potential Next Steps
 -------------------------------
  * Programmatically limit the "Winner" select box when playing a game to the chosen players.
+ * Use views pager to display all games
  * Create a "My Games" view page
  * Also record losses and compare best records, not just most wins
  * Improve design and user experience